digipost/signering-docs/source/client-integration/direct-flow.rst

             </direct-signature-job-manifest>

 ..
 NOTE:: You can specify a signature type and required authentication level.
-If signature type or required authentication level is omitted, default values will be set as specified by :ref:`signaturtype` and :ref:`sikkerhetsnivå`.
+If signature type or required authentication level is omitted, default values will be set as specified by :ref:`signature-type` and :ref:`security-level`.

 ..  tabs::